falcosecurity/falco-website/content/en/docs/running.md

 The easiest way to run Falco on a [Kind](https://github.com/kubernetes-sigs/kind) cluster is as follows:

-1. Create a configuration file (e.g., `kind-config.yaml`) and add this content to the file:
+1. Create a configuration file.
+For example: `kind-config.yaml`

+2. Add the following to the file:
 ```yaml
 kind: Cluster
 apiVersion: kind.x-k8s.io/v1alpha4